akuniutka/algorithm/README.md

-Implementations of different sorting algorithms.
+Implementations of different sorting and searching algorithms.